ibm-cloud-docs/databases-for-redis/connecting-external.md

     ssl_ca_certs='/etc/ssl/certs/ca-certificates.crt',
     decode_responses=True)
 ```
+{: pre}

-Redis has a vast array of clients for applications to use.
+Redis has an array of clients for applications to use.
 A fairly [comprehensive list is maintained on the Redis site](https://redis.io/clients).
 Some useful things to keep in mind when choosing a client are features that allow you to easily design your application for the cloud, like configuring [high-availability](/docs/databases-for-redis?topic=databases-for-redis-high-availability), security, and self-signed certificate support.

 ## TLS and self-signed certificate support
 {: #tls-cert-support}